Welcome to Clan Douglas Society of North America

 More About CDSNA

 Clan Douglas Society of North America, CDSNA, was organized in 1975 at the Grandfather Mountain Highland Games and Gathering of Scottish Clans in Linville, North Carolina and duly incorporated July 21, 1977.
 CDSNA is a tax-exempt organization recognized as a charitable historical organization by the IRS and all donations to CDSNA are tax deductible.
-CDSNA is a member of the Council of Scottish Clan Associations, COSCA.

 CDSNA is totally independent of any associations in Scotland, where the Chief of the Clan is said to be “dormant”.
 CDSNA is neutral on any and all claims or movements to establish a claim for a Chief of the House of Douglas.
 If an active Chief of the House of Douglas should be named, it will become incumbent on active CDSNA members to make application to such Chief or chief’s organization and establish personal claim of right to affiliation with them.